Adult Ministries and Education

 Martha Circle is a circle of friendship in Jesus among United Methodist Women in the church.
-The group will meet again in February for devotions, service and fellowship.
+The group will meet for devotions, service and fellowship.
 The meetings are held in the library.
-Martha Circle will meet again on April 13 at 10:00 am.
+Martha Circle will meet again in the fall of 2017.
+Call the office for details.

 Everyone is welcome.

 Agape is a group of around 10 adults who meet regularly to learn, share and grow in their spiritual paths.
 Agape meets twice a month after Sunday worship from 11:20 AM to 12:15 PM during which time members share about their “highs and lows” and updates on their spiritual journeys.
 In addition, there is usually a topic, a reading (book or article) or scripture that is discussed.
 The Agape group has also gotten together for a concert or play.
 The group supports one another in times of personal need such as illness, recovery from surgery, or personal loss.

 Agape will meet again in the fall.

 Our “regular” meetings will continue to be the first Monday of the month from 7:00 to 9:00 p.m. in Penberthy Hall, September through May.
 Like last year, we socialize the first 15 minutes and enjoy treats brought by the meeting hosts.
 At 7:15, the meeting will begin with a devotional, then news items.
 Around 7:30, the program will begin.
 We have wonderful programs planned.
 If you have ideas or would like to present at a meeting, please let us know.

 Watch for details about our meetings beginning again in the Fall.

 We are looking for a couple of good books and hosts for the book club in the fall.
 If you have recently read something you would like to share or would like to host a book club, please call Nancy Metzler at 847-272-8461.

 In September we will be reading “Small Great Things” by Jodi Picoult.
 Watch this site for the actual date.